simplenote-vim/simplenote.vim/README.md

 with git for example), you can just set the variables in a different file (like `~/.simplenoterc`) and source it with `source ~/.simplenoterc` in your `vimrc`.

+By default all notes are treated as plain text.
+If you usually write all of your notes in some other format (like markdown or restructured text) you can set `g:SimplenoteFiletype` to the preferred vim filetype.

 ## Usage
 The plugin provides several commands to interact with your Simplenote account.
 In order to retrieve a list of your notes execute